SixArm/mast-cell-help/topics/environmental-triggers/index.md

 **Examples:**

-* **Air triggers:** Examples are plant pollens, mold spores, dust, mites, pet dander, pollution, smoke, excess carbon monoxide, and volatile organic compounds (VOCs) from household products or cooking.
+* **Air triggers**: Examples are plant pollens, mold spores, dust, mites, pet dander, pollution, smoke, excess carbon monoxide, and volatile organic compounds (VOCs) from household products or cooking.

-* **Water triggers:** Examples are dissolved chlorine or bleach, certain cleaners and detergents, certain water chemicals, and water-borne bacteria, germs, viruses, parasites, and algae.
+* **Water triggers**: Examples are dissolved chlorine or bleach, certain cleaners and detergents, certain water chemicals, and water-borne bacteria, germs, viruses, parasites, and algae.
 Water can also have triggers due to osmolarity, hardness, acid/base pH, and hot/cold temperatures.

-* **Building triggers:** Examples are carpet outgasses, industrial cleaning agents, furniture fabric treatments, paint fumes, and sick building syndrome.
+* **Building triggers**: Examples are carpet outgasses, industrial cleaning agents, furniture fabric treatments, paint fumes, and sick building syndrome.

-* **Temperature triggers:** Examples are extreme temperatures, whether hot or cold, such as a hot shower or cold bath, or being outside in hot or cold weather.
+* **Temperature triggers**: Examples are extreme temperatures, whether hot or cold, such as a hot shower or cold bath, or being outside in hot or cold weather.

-* **Electromagnetic Hypersensitivity (EHS):** EHS is characterized by symptoms that individuals attribute to exposure to electromagnetic fields (EMFs) from sources like electronic devices, Wi-Fi, and power lines.
+* **Electromagnetic Hypersensitivity (EHS)**: EHS is characterized by symptoms that individuals attribute to exposure to electromagnetic fields (EMFs) from sources like electronic devices, Wi-Fi, and power lines.